skyflowapi/skyflow-js/README.md

 `Note:`
 - card_number can be either container element or plain text value (tokens or actual value)
-- `table` and `column` names are not required for creating collect element, if it is used for invokeGateway method, since they will not be stored in the vault
+- `table` and `column` names are not required for creating collect element, if it is used for invokeConnection method, since they will not be stored in the vault

  ### Sample use-case 2: